rcjj98/tp/docs/UserGuide.md

 Format: `edit [t] INDEX <h/HEADER> <d/DATE> <t/TIME> <i/INFORMATION>` <br>

 * At least one of the optional fields must be provided. <br>
-* Edits the task at the specified `INDEX`. `INDEX` refers to the numerical position of the task in the task list.
-The index must be a positive integer 1, 2, 3, …​
+* Edits the task at the specified `INDEX`. `INDEX` refers to the numerical position of the task in the task list. `INDEX` must be a positive integer 1, 2, 3, …​

 View constraints on flags and parameters [here](#flags-and-parameters-format-constraints)